ODYSSEY OF THE MIND BASICS

 Teams select their Long-Term problem when they join OOTM and spend weeks or months creating and developing their solution.
 Each team member finds a role to play in the many stages of problem-solving, including brainstorming, artwork, set design, technical design, sketch writing and more.
 Solutions are presented in a live performance at a tournament.
 Long-Term problems are different every year, but they fall into six general categories:

 Problem 5 Performance

 On tournament day, each team also faces a creative challenge never seen before.
 Spontaneous problems may be verbal, hands-on verbal, or hands-on.
-Solutions are scored according to teamwork and the creativity of the team’s responses.
-Spontaneous problems are TOP SECRET and only the team may enter the problem room.
+Solutions are scored according to teamwork and the creativity of the team’s solution.
+Spontaneous problems are TOP SECRET, and only the team may enter the problem room.